-Please do not book your ticket until the dates are confirmed by USAC and you have received your official acceptance letter from the U of Ghana.
+Please do not book your ticket until the dates are confirmed by USAC.
 Although dates are typically finalized when the optional group flight is announced, you should buy a changeable ticket as USAC reserves the right to change dates if necessary.
 Also, strikes at the University of Ghana, which are not uncommon, can change the regular university calendar.